 Benefits-eligible employees who are actively at work for one year of continuous regular employment may take courses that have been pre-approved by the administrator of the program.
 Employees are reimbursed for 100% of the cost of registration and tuition fees, up to a maximum benefit of $2,000 per fiscal year (July 1 - June 30) for successfully completed courses in which they receive a grade of C- or higher for associate or undergraduate courses and B- or higher for graduate courses.
 Coursework toward a Ph.D., certifications, and seminars are not covered.
 Courses must be taken from an accredited college or university.
 The maximum reimbursement is pro-rated for part-time employees.
 If the employee leaves the College for any reason prior to course completion, tuition assistance is forfeited.

-Benefits-eligible employees who are actively at work for one year of continuous regular employment may be eligible to receive grant-in-aid tuition assistance for courses at Dartmouth.
-This benefit includes enrollment in courses offered by Arts and Sciences and the Professional Schools (Dartmouth Medical School, Thayer School of Engineering, and Tuck School of Business).
-Enrollment in the Professional Schools is subject to the requirements of each school.
+Benefits-eligible employees who are actively at work for one year of continuous regular employment may be eligible to receive tuition grant-in-aid for courses at Dartmouth.
+This benefit includes enrollment in courses offered by Arts and Sciences and the Professional Schools (Geisel School of Medicine, Thayer School of Engineering, and Tuck School of Business).
+Enrollment in courses offered by the Thayer School of Engineering and Tuck School of Business is limited to two courses in a five-year period and Grant-in-Aid is not offered to matriculating students.

 Master of Arts in Liberal Studies (MALS)